Skopje: Main connections

-Corridor X locally corresponds to the M-1 motorway (E75), which is the longest highway in North Macedonia.
+Corridor X locally corresponds to the A1 motorway (E75), which is the longest motorway in North Macedonia.
 It also corresponds to the Tabanovce-Gevgelija railway.
-Corridor VIII, less developed, corresponds to the M-4 motorway and the Kičevo-Beljakovce railway.
-Skopje is not quite on the Corridor X and the M-1 does not pass on the city territory.
-Thus the junction between the M-1 and M-4 is some 20 km east, close to the airport.
-Although Skopje is geographically close to other major cities, movement of people and goods is not optimized, especially with Albania.
+Corridor VIII, less developed, corresponds to the A2 motorway and the Kičevo-Beljakovce railway.
+Skopje is not quite on the Corridor X and the A1 does not pass on the city territory.
+Thus the interchange between the A1, A2 and A4 motorways is some 20 km east, close to the airport.
+Although Skopje is geographically close to other major cities, movement of people and goods is not optimised, especially with Albania.
 This is mainly due to poor infrastructure.
-As a result, 61.8% of Skopjans have never been to Tirana, while only 6.7% have never been to Thessaloniki and 0% to Sofia.
+As a result, 61.8% of Skopjans have never been to Tirana, whilst only 6.7% have never been to Thessaloniki and 0% to Sofia.
 Furthermore, 26% of Thessalonians, 33% of Sofians and 37% of Tiranans have never been to Skopje.

-The first highways were built during Yugoslav period, when Skopje was linked through the Brotherhood and Unity Highway to, what was then, Yugoslav capital Belgrade to North, and Greek border to South.
+The first motorways were built during the Yugoslav period, when Skopje was linked through the Brotherhood and Unity Highway to, what was then, the Yugoslav capital Belgrade to the North, and the Greek border to the South.

 Rail and coach stations

-The main railway station in Skopje is serviced by the Belgrade-Thessaloniki and Skopje-Prishtina international lines.
+The main railway station in Skopje is serviced by the Belgrade-Thessaloniki and Skopje-Pristina international lines.
 After the completion of the Corridor VIII railway project, currently scheduled for 2030, the city will also be linked to Tirana and Sofia.
 Daily trains also link Skopje with other towns of North Macedonia, such as Kumanovo, Kičevo, Štip, Bitola or Veles.

-Skopje has several minor railway stations but the city does not have its own railway network and they are only serviced by intercity or international lines.
+Skopje has several minor railway stations, but the city does not have its own railway network, and they are only serviced by intercity or international lines.
 On the railway linking the main station to Belgrade and Thessaloniki are Dračevo and Dolno Lisiče stations, and on the railway to Kičevo are Skopje-North, Ǵorče Petrov and Saraj stations.
 Several other stations are freight-only.

 Skopje coach station opened in 2005 and is built right under the main railway station.
 It can host 450 coaches in a day.
 Coach connections reach more destinations than train connections, connecting Skopje to many domestic and foreign destinations including Istanbul, Sofia, Prague, Hamburg and Stockholm.